clipperhouse/netlify/content/query-expansions-stack-overflow-talent.md

 Stack Overflow Talent aims to connect the right company with the right developer.
 We call this a two-sided market – developers on one side and recruiters on the other.

-One challenge is that the recruiter side of the market is not always technical.
+One challenge is that the recruiter side of the market is **not always technical**.
 Many clients struggle to understand technology skill sets and ecosystems.

 This is understandable!
 It’s a jungle of jargon (a jargle?) out there, and those of us on the inside don’t realize how inscrutable it all is.